Working as a Locum – Part 2Comments Off on Working as a Locum – Part 2

 Your employer should also pay Superannuation (a compulsory pension) for you into a Super fund, usually of their choice, although once you have a Super fund you can give the details to your next employer and request that they pay into that one as well.
 Super is currently 9.5% of salary.

-Locum rates are from $450 a day at the moment, or $35 to $80 an hour (average $55/hr) – the higher rate in busy city practices, the lower rate in country practices.
+Locum rates range from $35 to $80 an hour (average $55/hr) at the moment (October 2020).
 If you do out of hours work you should get paid an on call allowance for having the phone for each period up to 24 hours, and then get the relevant hourly rate if you do any calls.
 Some clinics still pay a % of the professional fee for any out of hours calls.
 Quite a lot of city practices use out of hours emergency centres now so there’s no OOH duties.
 Minimum employment conditions are set by the Animal Care and Veterinary Services Award 2010 – you can find copies online by Googling the Award name.

 Professional Indemnity Insurance